Bright Platform Summary

 Components

-• Bootstrap/initialization: plugin registration, updates, option-driven module loading, and auth token/header/footer wiring.
+• Bootstrap/initialization: handles plugin setup, updates, module loading, and authentication wiring.

 • Admin experience: classic embedded admin tools and React Admin 2.0 page.

-• Optional modules: WooCommerce, LearnDash, ACF, template packs, and sync utilities.
+• Optional modules: WooCommerce, LearnDash, ACF, template packs, sync utilities, and learning-path/certificate template extensions.

 • Dashboard UI overrides: removes default dashboard actions and injects custom overview/path-grid/catalog renderers.